-Article 8 of Directive (EU) 2019/1937 provides that in the internal reporting procedure, the information on infringements is transmitted to a legal person governed by public or private law.
+article 8 of Directive (EU) 2019/1937 provides that in the internal reporting procedure, the information on infringements is transmitted to a legal person governed by public or private law.
 Member states shall ensure that legal persons in the private and public sectors establish internal channels and procedures for reporting and follow-up.
 In any case, all private companies with more than 50 employees are obliged to do so.
-According to article 8, paragraph 5 of Directive (EU) 2019/1937, the reporting channels can be provided by a person or department designated for this purpose or externally by a third party.
-The whistle-blower should receive an acknowledgement of receipt of internal reports within a maximum of three months.
+According to article 8, paragraph 5 of Directive (EU) 2019/1937, the reporting channels can be provided by a person or department designated for this purpose or externally by a

-In the external reporting procedure, the whistle-blower contacts the competent authorities directly.
-To this end, the member states must ensure that the competent authorities that are authorised to receive these reports provide feedback on them and take appropriate follow-up action.
-In addition, member states must ensure that independent and autonomous external reporting channels are established for receiving and processing information submitted by whistle-blowers (article 11, paragraph 2 of Directive (EU) 2019/1937).
-The whistle-blower should receive an acknowledgement of receipt of external reports within a maximum of three months (article 11, paragraph 2 lit. d of Directive (EU) 2019/1937).
+- third party.
+The whistleblower should receive an acknowledgement of receipt of internal reports within a maximum of three months. - In the external reporting procedure, the whistleblower contacts the competent authorities directly.
+To this end, the member states must ensure that the competent authorities authorised to receive these reports provide feedback on them and take appropriate follow-up action.
+In addition, member states must ensure that independent and autonomous external reporting channels are established for receiving and processing information submitted by whistleblowers (article 11, paragraph 2 of Directive (EU) 2019/1937).
+The whistleblower should receive an acknowledgement of receipt of external reports within a maximum of three months (article 11, paragraph 2 lit. d of Directive (EU) 2019/1937). - Public disclosure is understood to mean 'the making of information on breaches available in the public domain', pursuant to article 5, paragraph 6 of Directive (EU) 2019/1937.
+This includes disclosure to the press if no appropriate measures have been taken in the internal and external reporting procedure or if there is a special reason for the disclosure, such as fear of retaliation in the case of an external report.

-Public disclosure is understood to mean 'the making of information on breaches available in the public domain' pursuant to article 5 paragraph 6 of Directive (EU) 2019/1937.
-This includes the case group of disclosure to the press if no appropriate measures have been taken in the internal and external reporting procedure or if there is a special reason for the disclosure, such as the fear of retaliation in the case of an external report.
+Directive (EU) 2019/1937 aims to preserve the confidentiality of the identity of whistle-blowers.
+According to article-16 of Directive (EU) 2019/1937, a whistleblower's identity may only be disclosed without his or her explicit consent if this is a necessary and proportionate measure under EU or national law in the context of investigations by national authorities or judicial proceedings.
+In addition, the whistleblower should be protected from retaliation.
+For this purpose, article-19 of Directive (EU) 2019/1937 contains a wide, standardised catalogue of reprisals.
+In addition, article-21 of Directive (EU) 2019/1937 provides that a wide exclusion of whistleblowers' liability is to be regulated, whereby liability in court proceedings for defamation, breach of copyright, breach of secrecy, breach of data protection rules or disclosure of trade secrets, or for compensation claims, is excluded.

-Directive (EU) 2019/1937 aims that the confidentiality of the identity of whistle-blowers should be preserved.
-According to article 16 of Directive (EU) 2019/1937, the whistle-blower's identity may only be disclosed without his explicit consent if this is a necessary and proportionate measure under Union or national law in the context of investigations by national authorities or judicial proceedings.
-In addition, the whistle-blower should be protected from retaliation.
-For this purpose, article 19 of Directive (EU) 2019/1937 contains a wide catalogue of reprisals that is standardised.
-In addition, article 21 of Directive (EU) 2019/1937 provides that a wide exclusion of the whistle-blower's liability is to be regulated, whereby liability in court proceedings for defamation, breach of copyright, breach of secrecy, breach of data protection rules, disclosure of trade secrets, or for compensation claims is excluded.
+According to articles 25 and 26 of Directive (EU) 2019/1937, the provisions of the Directive must be transposed into national law by 17 December 2021 but may deviate from its regulations in favour of the rights of whistleblowers.
+Despite this deadline, only eight EU member states transposed Directive (EU) 2019/1937 into national law in time.
+There are still four EU member states that have not adopted a national act to transpose Directive (EU) 2019/1937.
+Meanwhile, the European Commission has initiated infringement proceedings against 19 EU member states.

-According to articles 25 and 26 of Directive (EU) 2019/1937, the provisions of the Directive must be transposed into national law by 17 December 2021 but may deviate from its regulations in favour of the rights of whistle-blowers.
-Despite this dead-line, 24 of the 28 EU member states have not transposed Directive (EU) 2019/1937 into national law to date.
-To foster immediate implementation, the European Commission has now initiated infringement proceedings against member states.
+Cross-border enforcement and extraterritoriality

-Cross-border enforcement and extraterritoriality In general, EU authorities cannot investigate violations of healthcare laws and other legal provisions independently as it is the responsibility of the law enforcement authorities of the member states.
+In general, EU authorities cannot investigate violations of healthcare laws and other legal provisions independently, as this is the responsibility of the law enforcement authorities of the member states.

-Although the European Public Prosecutor's Office conducts its own investigation procedures since 1 June 2021, it only investigates (cross-border) crimes against the financial interests of the EU (eg, corruption, certain forms of subsidy fraud).
+Although the European Public Prosecutor's Office has been conducting its own investigation procedures since 1 June 2021, it only investigates (cross-border) crimes against the financial interests of the European Union (eg, corruption, certain forms of subsidy fraud).